VIDEO BLOG SERIES: Monitoring Mission Critical SQL Servers - How to utilize alerting to predict system bottlenecks

 Predictive alerting is a trend based alerting mechanism, such as linear regression or exponential curve for a certain performance counter.

 Linear regression can be used to forecast a trend based change in certain performance counter.
-For example, if there is an even growth trend in CPU utilization, linear regression can show with high probability, how the growth will continue.
+For example, if there is an even growth trend in CPU utilization, linear regression can show with high probability how the growth will continue.
 That is, assuming the resource utilization would continue the linear growth.
 This forecast data can then be used in raising a predictive alert.

 Pattern-oriented alerting is based on machine learning

-Pattern-oriented alerting will not only tell you what is the probability of a certain pattern to occur, but also when a certain threshold
+Pattern-oriented alerting will not only tell you what is the probability of a certain pattern to occur, but also when a certain threshold point is exceeded.

 Pattern-oriented alerting is good for finding hidden patterns and predict the future.
 You can get more time to react, to figure out the root cause for a problem that the mechanism forecasts to happen, and even be able to fix it before it occurs—ultimately resulting into higher up-time and better service levels.